DevSpeedjs/DevSpeed-filterjs/readme.md

 # Error Detected
 > if You Get this Error in Your browser

+## Cannot use import statement outside a module

 ```
 Uncaught SyntaxError: Cannot use import statement outside a module
 ```